RobRendell/gTove/README.md

 only list recently completed items which have not yet been released.

 * Drop or paste images directly onto the tabletop to upload mini images and place them on the map.
+* Detect and save if the tabletop is changed as a side-effect of file browser actions e.g. deleting a mini or map.

 ## Plans/TODO

-* Tabletop isn't saved to drive when the placeholder is replaced by the actual metadata.
 * Drop/paste at the cursor rather than the camera?
 * Instead of trying to load a known invalid fileId from Drive, render a placeholder (could even be an animated spinner...)